open62541/open62541/doc/building.rst

 Building with CMake on Windows
 ------------------------------

-Here we explain the build process for Visual Studio.
+Here we explain the build process for Visual Studio (2013 or newer).
 To build with MinGW, just replace the compiler selection in the call to CMake.

 - Download and install